m-jalabert/PARTIES-VoF-IBM/docs/md_files/download_and_installation.md

 # Compilation

-The installation is now completed, so that you can exemplary compile the PARTIES code to control if it works.
-Therefore, please go into the <em>PARTIES</em>-file within your local github repository and run the following:
+The installation is now completed, so you can compile the PARTIES code as an example to check if it works.
+To do this, please go to the <em>PARTIES</em> file in your local Github repository and execute the following:

 <pre>
 make clean